-- Ensure all have access to quality, safe housing and basic services. - Provide safe, organised transportation that is not harmful to the environment and is also specifically designed to serve children, women and vulnerable people. - Engage communities in discussions and planning for improvement of their cities - Strengthen efforts to protect and safeguard the world's cultural and natural heritage. - Increase resilience to disasters. - Ensure monitoring of waste management and air quality. - Prepare communities to manage their resources properly and to tackle climate change.
+- Ensure all have access to quality, safe housing and basic services. - environment and is also specifically designed to serve children, women and vulnerable people. - Engage communities in discussions and planning for improvement of - Strengthen efforts to protect and safeguard the world's cultural and natural heritage. - Ensure monitoring of waste management and air quality. - · Prepare communities to manage their resources properly and to